 The last equation means that $\{x_k\}$ is contained in the level set $\mathcal{L}(x_0)$.
 Accordingly, assumption (H1) and \eqref{e20} yield that $\{C_k\}$ is decreasing and bounded from below.
-Therefore, the sequence $\{C_k\}$ is convergent. \end{proof}
+Therefore, the sequence $\{C_k\}$ is convergent. $\square$ \end{proof}

-Now, we are ready to present the global convergence theorem. \begin{theorem} Suppose that the assumptions (H1) and (H2) hold.
-Then, NATR algorithm either terminates in finite steps, or generates an infinite sequence $\{x_k\}$ such that
+Now, we are ready to present the global convergence theorem. \begin{theorem} Suppose that assumptions (H1) and (H2) hold.
+Then, the NATR algorithm either terminates in a finite number of steps, or generates an infinite sequence $\{x_k\}$ such that

-\end{theorem} \begin{proof} If NATR algorithm terminates in finite steps, then the proof is trivial.
+\end{theorem} \begin{proof} If the NATR algorithm terminates in a finite number of steps, then the proof is trivial.
 Hence, assume that the sequence $\{x_k\}$ generated by this algorithm is infinite, we show that (\ref{e21}) holds.
-To this end, suppose that there exists a constant $\varepsilon_0>0$ such that
+To this end, suppose that there exists a constant $\epsilon_0>0$ such that

 for all $k$.
-Let $C_k=f_{i_k}$, where $f_{i_k}=argmax \{\max _{0\leq j \leq n_{k}} \lbrace f_{k-j} \}\}$ .
+Let $C_k=f_{i_k}$, where $f_{i_k}=\arg max \{\max _{0\leq j \leq n_{k}} \lbrace f_{k-j} \}\}$ .
 Then, by lemma \ref{lem6}, the sequence $\{f_{i_k}\}$ is a convergent subsequence of $\{f_k\}$.
 By the fact that $\hat{r}_k\geqslant\mu$, we have

 Next, by replacing $k$ with $i_k-1$, we conclude that

 This inequality along with lemma \ref{lem4} yield that

 Taking limit from this inequality when $k\rightarrow \infty$ implies that